Sex, fertility and acute myeloid leukaemia (AML)

 Contraception

 It is still important to use contraception during treatment and for some time after.
-Your doctor, nurse or pharmacist can tell you how long this should be for.
-Becoming pregnant or fathering a child during and shortly after treatment may affect the developing baby.
+Your doctor, nurse or pharmacist can tell you how long this should be.
+Becoming pregnant or getting someone pregnant during and shortly after treatment may affect the developing baby.

-If you don’t want to have a baby, you should continue to use contraception after treatment until you know for certain that you are infertile.
+If you don’t want to have a baby, you should continue to use contraception after treatment until you know for certain if you are infertile or not.

 Coping with infertility